balena-io-experimental/balena-homeassistant/README.md

 ### Zigbee

 Like for z-wave, you'll need a gateway device to connect to zigbee devices.
-Zigbee call this a co-ordinator.
+Zigbee calls this a co-ordinator.
 We used a [Sonoff Dongle Plus](https://sonoff.tech/product/diy-smart-switch/sonoff-dongle-plus/) during testing, which we had to flash the firmware on the dongle before it could be used.
 We found the instructions on the [blakadder Compatibility Repository](https://zigbee.blakadder.com/Sonoff_ZBDongle-P.html) easy to follow.
-One the co-ordinator is flashed and ready to us, plug it into a USB port on the device running Home Assistant.
+Once the co-ordinator is flashed and ready to use, plug it into a USB port on the device running Home Assistant.
 Then go into the Home Assistant UI, into the Configuration page, Integrations and add the `Zigbee Home Automation` integration.
 Once the integration has installed it should create a dialogue asking you to select your co-ordinator which should be listed.
 With this selected you can set about putting your zigbee devices into a pairing mode, and clicking `Add device` on the zigbee integration page.

 ## Integrate Home Assistant with balenaSense
 You can follow the [balenaSense tutorial](https://www.balena.io/blog/balenasense-v2-updated-temperature-pressure-and-humidity-monitoring-for-raspberry-pi/) to create a self-contained air quality monitoring device.
 Confirm that your balenaSense installation is up and running on the same network as this project.